-Telling people this recovery is real is akin to bashing a younger sibling with their own fist while admonishing them to "stop hitting yourself."
+Telling the faltering middle class this recovery is real is akin to bashing a younger sibling with their own fist while admonishing them to "stop hitting yourself."

 Painful Truth No. 8: Wall Street is no longer American

-They're led by multinational corporations now, with no loyalty to this nation.
+Markets are led by multinational corporations now, with no loyalty to any nation.

 That's no longer the case.
 Now, we're talking about the global monied interests and the faltering middle class here in the U.S.